AI TestingTesting Strategy

 Consistency and Self-Healing

 AI-generated tests follow uniform patterns: same assertion style, waiting strategy, and error handling.
 This consistency reduces debugging time.
 They also pair naturally with self-healing capabilities -- the AI understands the intent behind each step and can repair broken locators automatically.
+According to research on the Google Testing Blog, test maintenance consumes 40-60% of total QA effort.
+AI-generated tests with self-healing can reduce that to under 5%.

 Scaling Coverage Economically